virkud/bios611-project1/hw5/hw5.md

     columns?
 The total column is a total of the values in Intelligence, Strength, Speed, Durability, Power, and Combat.

 5. Should we have included in in the PCA?
 What do you expect about the largest principal components and the total column?
     Remember, a given principal component corresponds to a weighted combination of the original variables.
+Including Total is redudant, since it is a summation of all of the other powers.
+The largest principal components
 6. Make a plot of the two largest components.
 Any insights?
 ![](pca.png)